kjpye/blog/ParsingBinaryFiles/3-manual.md

     $ntrks    = get-uint16($chunk-data, 2);
     $division = get-uint16($chunk-data, 4);

-As aside, the format field can contain only the values 0, 1, and 2.
+As an aside, the format field can contain only the values 0, 1, and 2.
 Our example file is format 1, but it makes little difference to how we process the file.

 `ntrks` is the number of tracks in the file.
 We can either read that many tracks, or just keep reading until we reach the end of the file.